benjigifford/VCON-Call-List-Table/readme.md

 # Streamlit Paged Table Application

-A simple Streamlit application that displays a paged table.
+This Streamlit application connects to a MongoDB database to display call logs with pagination, making it easy to browse through call records.

 ## Features